The tooth fairy reminds us that dreams can come true! Here is something special for the little dreamers in your family. A tooth fairy pillow pattern!

 Put the back on the front and pocket with right sides together.
 This means the pocket is sandwiched between the front and the back.

-Step 4 - Stitching
+Step 4 - Sewing the Tooth Fairy Pillow

 Stitch around the edge with a ¼ inch (6mm) seam, leaving a 1” (2.5cm) gap in one of the sides.
 Use a small stitch length of 2.0.

-If you don't have a sewing machine then you can use a backstitch.
+If you don't have a sewing machine, then you can use a backstitch.
 This is a strong hand stitch that is perfect for small sewing projects like this one.

-Step 5 - Turning
+Step 5 - Turn the Tooth Pillow

 Clip all the curves and turn the pillow the right way out.
 Give it a good press.
 Pinking shears are great for clipping small items like this.

-Step 6 - Stuffing
+Step 6 - Stuff the Pillow

-Step 7 - Face
+Step 7 - Drawing the Tooth Pillow Face

 Now it is time to draw or paint the face.
 I kept my face simple with closed eyes.
 You might be an expert in faces and have a bit more time.
+A personalized tooth fairy pillow can be made by adding embroidery letters.

 Embroidery can also make nice faces.
 Use a backstitch or simple running stitch.